ixmatus/maelstrom/README.md

 Maelstrom
 =========

 A distributed, fault-tolerant, and soft real-time computation platform.
-Instead of parallel computing in batches (Map/Reduce) Maelstrom handles its units of computation in streams, in parallel, and distributed in a cluster.
+Instead of parallel computing in batches (Map/Reduce) Maelstrom handles its units of computation in streams, in parallel across a cluster, and concurrently on each node.

 Maelstrom is master-less and therefore has no single point of failure.

-And yes, it is in development.
+And yes, it is in development, a working prototype isn't even finished.

+The goal here is to provide a generalized framework for parallel, concurrent, and distributed computational work-loads that are non-trivial.

 Design Rationale
 ================